News

 The city of Bangor and the airport say emergency crews were on the scene for several hours actively working the site.

-They said an Emergency Operation Center has been set up, and all flights after the crash were canceled.
+They said an Emergency Operation Center was set up, and all flights after the crash were canceled.
 The FAA and the National Transportation Safety Board are investigating.

 CNN reports the plane is registered to a limited liability corporation in Houston, according to federal records.